nordic-dev-net/hydrophonitor/setup.md

 If you do not use the Raspberry Pi Imager to set up the SD card, the following steps are required:

 1. Download the 32-bit / 64-bit Rasbperry Pi OS Lite from here: https://www.raspberrypi.com/software/operating-systems/
-2. Flash the image to the SD card with the utility of your choice (options for Mac, Linux, Windows?)
+2. Flash the image to the SD card with the utility of your choice (options here for Mac, Linux, Windows?)
-3. Fill in required details in the configuration files in configuration folder and copy them to the boot folder on the SD card (this is the folder that should open when you open the SD card volume on your computer):
+3. Fill in required details in the configuration files in `hydrophonitor/pi-config` folder and copy them to the `boot` folder on the SD card (this is the folder that should open when you open the SD card volume on your computer):
 	- ssh.txt: this enables ssh on the Raspberry Pi, no need to edit the file (it's empty, the existence of the file in the boot folder is enough)
 	- userconf.txt: creates a user
     	- replace <username> with the username of choice (e.g. pi)